-Safe Community - Highly visible and well-placed civic facilities can engender community pride and a sense of community wellbeing.

-Municipal Services - Civic facilities are the home base of municipal services that promote the health, safety, welfare and quality of life for our community.
+- Safe Community Highly visible and well-placed civic facilities can engender community pride and a sense of community wellbeing. - Governance Providing quality facilities can effectuate efficient and cost-effective city administration and governance. - Municipal Services Civic facilities are the home base of municipal services that promote the health, safety, welfare and quality of life for our community.

-- Seek out opportunities to partner with other entities to create distinct places that differentiate lowa Colony from surrounding cities and provides residents with community gathering spaces. - 2.
+- 1. Seek out opportunities to partner with other entities to create distinct places that differentiate lowa Colony from surrounding cities and provides residents with community gathering spaces. - 2.
 Establish design guidelines for city-initiated projects (historic architecture, light poles, signal poles, street name poles and signs). - 3.
 Prepare a concept plan for the city hall and park complex. - 4.
 Prepare a detailed fire/EMS facility needs study in partnership with the emergency services district.